 Here, we are able to show how fast momentum from a ferromagnetic align spin system can be transferred to the lattice when the ferromagnet is excited by an ultrashort laser pulse.
-The momentum transfer of a laser excitation im an Fe film creates an acoustic shear wave that is followed with real time using ultrafast x-ray diffraction on an XFEL.
+The momentum transfer of a laser excitation in an Fe film creates an acoustic shear wave that is followed in real time using ultrafast x-ray diffraction on an XFEL.
 The results show that 80% of the momentum is transfer to the lattice within 200 fs.

 Ultrafast relaxation dynamics of the antiferrodistortive phase in Ca doped SrTiO3